 For example, let’s say you wanted a J-grade, round diamond on a colored band that had white metal or platinum prongs.
 The lighter metal of the prongs would reflect through the diamond, which would make it look brighter.
 As a result, the diamond may end up looking like an I-grade diamond depending on how well it’s cut.

 On the other hand, if you wanted an F-grade diamond set on a colored band that had colored prongs, the diamond may end up looking like a G-grade diamond because it would reflect the color of the band.

 The diamond shape can also affect how much of the colored metal base is reflected into the diamond.
 The way diamonds are cut and shaped give their faceting patterns different proportions, so no two diamonds are alike.
 This causes some shapes to show off their color more prominently or less prominently.

 How the color grade of each diamond shape, how each diamond shape shows off its color, and how colored metals all react with each other are all things, you will need to consider.

 The round brilliant shaped diamond is the shape that shows its body color the least.
-Princess, Emerald, and Asscher shaped diamonds show their color more, so if you are planning on choosing one of these shapes, you should consider selecting a diamond that is one color grade higher than you would pick for a round brilliant.
+Emerald and Asscher shaped diamonds show their color more, so if you are planning on choosing one of these shapes, you should consider selecting a diamond that is one color grade higher than you would pick for a round brilliant.